Ergodicity of Langevin Dynamics and its Discretizations for Non-smooth Potentials: Related Work

-\paragraph{Potential smoothing and similar techniques} Other lines of research circumvent the issue of non-differentiability by replacing the non-smooth parts of the potential with smooth approximations.
+Other works circumvent the issue of non-differentiability by smoothly approximating non-smooth parts of the potential.
 For the smooth approximation convergence results can be transferred from the classical literature and the task reduces to showing that the surrogate density, indeed, approximates the target. \cite{durmus2022proximal,pereyra2016proximal,brosse2017sampling} replace non-smooth parts of the density by its Moreau envelope.
 Expressing the gradient of the Moreau envelope via the proximal mapping, this approach effectively leads to a proximal-gradient sampling algorithm. \cite{durmus2022proximal,brosse2017sampling} show that the obtained smooth approximation of the target density can be made arbitrarily accurate in total variation (TV) by decreasing the Moreau-Yoshida parameter.
+(Note, however, that decreasing this parameter makes the method successively slower, see \Cref{table:computation_times_2d}.)
 The resulting method is coined MYULA (Moreau Yoshida unadjusted Langevin algorithm).
 In P-MALA (proximal Metropolis adjusted Langevin algorithm), see, for instance, \cite{pereyra2016proximal,cai2022proximal,luu2021sampling}, similarly, the proximal mapping is employed, however, convergence is assured by introducing a Metropolis-Hastings correction step within each iteration of the method.
 A general downside of such methods dealing with non-smooth potentials via proximal mappings is that the computational burden might increase significantly if the prox is not explicit which is frequently the case in practice.
-Contrary, an explicit scheme such as presented in \Cref{sec:explicit_scheme} can be used without additional computational effort as long as the subgradient of $U(x)$ is explicit. \cite{laumont2022bayesian} consider smoothing the target density before sampling similarly to MYULA.
+In contrast, an explicit scheme such as presented in \Cref{sec:explicit_scheme} can be used without additional computational effort as long as the subgradient of $U(x)$ is explicit. \cite{laumont2022bayesian} consider smoothing the target density before sampling similarly to MYULA.
 This time, however, the smoothing is achieved by convolving the non-smooth part with a Gaussian kernel.
-The gradient of the smoothed potential can be computed using Tweedie's formula which leads to a Plug and Play approach.
+The gradient of the smoothed potential can be computed in special cases using Tweedie's formula which leads to a Plug and Play approach.